AlbertProfe/cifojava2021-javaee-5/README.md

   - Rest Controller (Employee and EmployeeImage)
   - CommandLineRunner
        - HomeController Fill in entities in H2 and assign them
-       - Bug to fix *to do branch bugFillinEntities*
+       - Bug to fix *to do employee @entity with string id from mongodb*
-  - Employee (Items detail)
+  - Employee (Items detail) *to-do path to mognodb image via rest controller*
       - Courses
         - Add couse to employee
         - Update status